sphaero/NatNet2OSCbridge/README.md

 #### OSC to OSC
 OSC data can be recieved by the NatNet2OSC bridge on a port specified by the user.
 This data can then optionally be send out to the clients as OSC data

-##### HTC Vive Tracker to OSC
+#### HTC Vive Tracker to OSC
-If the machine running the NatNEt2OSC bridge is a Windows machine with steamVR installed and HTC Vive Trackers connected then the data of these trackers can then optionaaly be send out to the clienbts as OSC data.
+If the machine running the NatNET2OSC bridge is a Windows machine with steamVR installed and HTC Vive Trackers connected then the data of these trackers can then optionally be send out to the clients as OSC data.

 ### Client Settings